 ISRAEL WRIGHT (2000): For more than 20 years, he has held volunteer leadership posts in business, social service, cultural, AIDS, and African American organizations.
 His photographs of community life, including the lives of leathermen, African Americans, and persons with AIDS, have been widely published.
-He currently serves on Team Chicago's board and is the Federation of Gay Games' technology officer.
+He currently serves on Team Chicago's board and is the Federation of Gay Games' vice president for membership.

-YVONNE ZIPTER (1995): A syndicated columnist, she has often documented the lives of Chicago lesbians and gay men.
+YVONNE ZIPTER (1995): As a syndicated columnist, she has often documented the lives of Chicago lesbians and gay men.
 An award-winning poet, humorist, and essayist, she wrote a book on lesbian softball, Diamonds Are a Dyke's Best Friend, as well as The Patience of Metal and Ransacking the Closet.
+She is now a massage therapist, known as The Knot Whisperer.